 • Shop online as much as possible.
 A great way to reduce stress and save time is to shop online for as many gifts as possible.
 If you want to support local businesses too, then shop online for “big box” items and locally for unique and specialty items.

 • Make foil-lined baking sheets for kids to use when working on Christmas crafts or cookies.
 Before working with children on Christmas crafts or baking projects, line large baking sheets with foil (those extra-wide rolls of foil work great for this).
 Then let each child work on a baking sheet to “contain” his or her project.
 (This is especially good for projects that involve glitter!)
 Cookies can be baked directly on the foil-lined sheets, and craft projects can be cleaned up by wrapping the mess up in the foil and throwing it away.

 • To save time on regular family meals, cook double batches of as many things as possible.
 Unfortunately, my family still expects regular meals, even when we’re in the middle of Christmas preparations!
 Yours probably does too.
 It’s extremely inconvenient!
 So whenever possible, cook a double batch and serve it for several meals or freeze half for another meal.
-If you need help with this (I do!), download my free ebook that includes 24 quick and healthy meal ideas plus food prep tips and hacks.
+If you need help with this (I do!), get my Busy Mom’s Guide to Healthy Family Meals that includes 24 simple, no-recipe meals plus food prep tips and hacks.

 • Bonus hack just for fun – Make “Christmas dust!”
 Grind traditional peppermint candy canes to powder in your blender or food processor and transfer it to a container that seals tightly.
 Use it to add a touch of peppermint to hot chocolate, coffee, cookies, cupcakes, ice cream, and yogurt!
 Kids will love adding “Christmas dust” to all of those foods and more!